-Like copper, lithium is another key element in the infrastructure and technology of the world of tommorow.
-With a range of target markets that covers everything from personal electronics to transportation to large-scale energy storage and distribution projects, lithium is a key asset with almost limitless usage scenarios.
+LITHIUM is another key element in the infrastructure and technology of the world of tomorrow.
+With a range of target markets covering everything from personal electronics to transportation, to large-scale energy storage and distribution projects, lithium is a key asset with almost limitless usage scenarios.

 As we continue our move towards a cleaner, greener future, Lithium, in the form of Lithium-Ion batteries, and its usage in power storage and distribution systems as well as, of course, EVs, continues to be an invaluable resource in the reduction of our global environmental impact.
 This inevitably leads to strong market growth in the sector.

 Fossil fuels have powered humanity for over a century now and have become the de facto energy source for all of our industrial and recreational activities.
 However, the arrival of lithium-ion battery technology with its high energy storage density provided us with a clean, portable and powerful energy source.
 This then allows us to capture energy where it is most efficient and effective to do so, and to then either distribute it to where it needs to be used or, in the case of batteries, to store the energy for use at a later time.
 This simple but important change heralded an irreversible step on the pathway to the dream of a green future powered by renewable (wind, solar, tidal, geothermal etc.) energy.